Eason940214/Eason940214.ncu.cc/Team23_112707003_PEER_REVIEW.md

 #### Did their actual contribution match the agreed work allocation?

 > *Your answer (Yes / Mostly / Partially / No — with explanation):*
+> **Mostly.** She successfully developed and delivered all the core transactional business logic and relational query modules assigned to her with great code quality.
+The only minor deviation was during the initial phase, where uncoordinated team planning led to an ambiguous overlap regarding ownership of `graph/queries.py`.
+However, this was resolved smoothly once we adjusted the project scope and reassigned tasks.
 #### Peer rating for this teammate

 | Criterion | Rating (1–5) | Justification (1–2 sentences) |